coffee2code/published-by/readme.txt

 1. A screenshot of the admin post listing showing the added "Published By" column.
 It demonstrates the mix of a post puublished by the current user, a post poblished by another user and two posts that existed before the plugin was activated (one guessed to be published by the current user and one guessed to be published by yet another user).
 2. A screenshot of the Publish metabox for a published post showing the current user who published the post.
 3. A screenshot of the Publish metabox for a published post showing another user who published the post.
+4. A screenshot of the post listing dropdown for filtering posts by publishing user.

 == Frequently Asked Questions ==